-As a contractor, you may benefit from record-keeping in the following ways:
+As a contractor, you may benefit from recordkeeping in the following ways:

-- Helps keep track of expenditures and costs
+- Helps keep track of expenditures and costs.

-- Provides details that may be useful in the future if something is stolen
+- Provides details that may be useful in the future if something is stolen.

 What should be included in a contractor’s records?

 A contractor can make their recordkeeping as simple or as complicated as they want.
-The simpler records are, the easier they are to maintain.
+The simpler your records are, the easier they are to maintain.
 However, the benefit of having more detailed records is they may be more useful to you later.

 Once you’ve decided on the template, start filling out the information.

-Here is basic information you can include:
+Here is some basic information that you can include:

 - The make and model of tools and equipment